KeenTools/keentools-core-tutorials/face_builder_tutorial/README.md

 ![FaceBuilder in Nuke](./imgs/FaceBuilder in Nuke pin move.jpg "FaceBuilder in Nuke example scene")

 ### 5. Summary
-Now we know how to use `FaceBuilder`.
+Now we know how to use `FaceBuilder` basic methods.
+We also know how to create keyframes, create pins, move pins and call `FaceBuilder` solver to estimate head positions and shape.

 You can find the whole code combined in [src/main.py](./src/main.py).
 Do not forget to [install pykeentools](./../pykeentools_installation_tutorial/README.md) and